If you do not get an answer to your question here, contact Lori Nesnow.

 What is the application deadline date for fall?

-We have extended our priority deadline to February 15th.
-Applications will continue to be reviewed through March 25.
+Our priority deadline for evaluation of applications is January 31st.
+Applications will continue to be reviewed through March 22nd.

 What is the Department and University code for ETS?